GTEC-UDC/linuxcnc_testbed/docs/source/doc/01_introduction/introduction.md

 Testbed setup.
 :::

-- **Aim-TTI EL302RD Dual Power Supply**: Provides two independent power outputs, each capable of delivering a maximum of 30 V and 2 A. For the testbed setup, we required 24 V and 5 V power.
+- **[Aim-TTI EL302RD](https://www.aimtti.com/product-category/dc-power-supplies/aim-el-rseries) Dual Power Supply**: Provides two independent power outputs, each capable of delivering a maximum of 30 V and 2 A. For the testbed setup, we required 24 V and 5 V power.

-- **Two igus® dryve D1 Motor Controllers** [igus® dryve D1](https://www.igus.eu/product/D1): igus® dryve D1 can be used for controlling stepper, DC, and brushless motors in industrial and automation applications.
+- **Two [igus® dryve D1](https://www.igus.eu/product/D1) Motor Controllers**: igus® dryve D1 can be used for controlling stepper, DC, and brushless motors in industrial and automation applications.
 The igus® dryve D1 supports the following communication methods with control systems:

   - **CANopen**: A communication protocol widely used in industrial automation systems, built upon the CAN bus (ISO 11898) standard.
   - **Modbus TCP**: A communication protocol extensively employed in industrial applications for data transmission over Ethernet networks using the TCP protocol.